greim/Backbone-Subscriptions/readme.md

 # Loosely-coupled, DOM-based, app-wide, cross-view communication for Backbone

-Backbone subscriptions makes it easy to compose Backbone views into large applications via *cross-view communication*.
+Backbone subscriptions makes it easy to compose Backbone views into large applications by allowing *cross-view communication*.

 ## Features